workflowhub/workflowhub.github.io/traces.md

 The first axis of the WorkflowHub project targets the collection and curation of **open access** production workflow executions from various scientific applications shared in a common trace format.
+The **[WorkflowHub Python package](http://workflowhub.readthedocs.io)** provides a set of tools for analyzing traces, which can be used to develop workflow recipes for the [Workflow Generator](/generator).

 ## List of Workflow Execution Traces